Can You Get a Citalopram Prescription Online?

 Citalopram and other SSRIs all work in a similar way.
 They help to increase the levels of serotonin produced by your brain.
 Citalopram helps to restore the balance of serotonin in your brain and can improve the symptoms of depression.

 Citalopram Dosage and Treatment

-Be sure to take your medication exactly as prescribed and don’t use more medication than was recommended by your doctor.
-If your symptoms don’t improve after 4 weeks, your doctor may need to adjust your dose.
-Don’t stop taking citalopram suddenly.
+Be sure to take your medication exactly as prescribed and do not use more medication than was recommended by your doctor.
+If your symptoms do not improve after 4 weeks, your doctor may need to adjust your dose.
+Do not stop taking citalopram suddenly.
 It can have unwanted side effects.
 Your doctor can instruct you on how to stop taking citalopram safely.